-recent work in SG15 on layer architecture and control plane discussion
+work in SG15 on layer architecture and control plane discussion on interlayer

-Transport Networks” describes the architecture of transport networks
+Networks” describes the architecture of transport networks that encompasses

-type of information (or “characteristic information”).
+of a particular type of information (or “characteristic information”).
 While

 and the PCE drafts, reading the I-Ds with the G.800 definition of layer